ejntaylor/ejntaylor/README.md

-👨‍💻 I'm a full-stack engineer and maker.
-I'm currently working to improve Security at Pfizer as well as building out my own products.
+👨‍💻 I'm a full-stack engineer, tech lead and cybersecurity specialist with a focus on SaaS products.
+Currently working to improve Security at Pfizer as well as building my own products.

 🔗 [Blog](https://ejntaylor.com) - I post about tech and product on my Blog